-For the final time this season, it’s that time of the week to have a rant about the latest batch of refereeing howlers or daft decisions, and highlight the odd right call, from the Premier League’s men in the middle . . .
+It’s that time of the week to have a rant about the latest batch of refereeing howlers or daft decisions, and highlight the odd right call, from the Premier League’s men in the middle . . .

 Ref: Jonathan Moss

 There are times when Jonathan Moss looks like he has never refereed a game before in his life.
 There are other times when he looks like somebody’s dad who has just stumbled onto the pitch by mistake.

 Saturday was another of those horror days for Moss.
 He should have given a penalty to Palace early in the second half for a foul by Martin Skrtel on Lee Chung-Yong, but when he did point to the spot in the 89th minute the foul was committed outside the area.

 It didn’t hugely matter, as Palace were cruising to a win at that point, but it won’t do much for Moss’ reputation.

 Grade: D. At least Moss didn’t send off Steven Gerrard – but he didn’t do much else right.

 The Liberty Stadium was treated to a terrific game on Sunday, and referee Mark Clattenburg must take some of the credit for allowing play to flow so well.